Diamondbacks, streaking Smith set for matchup with Brewers

-The Brewers are 13-15 in home games in 2020.
+The Brewers are 14-15 in home games in 2020.
 Milwaukee ranks last in the National League in hitting with a .210 batting average.
-Kolten Wong leads the club with an average of .283.
+Kolten Wong leads the team with an average of .280.

-The Diamondbacks are 9-21 on the road.
-Arizona has a collective .235 this season, led by Pavin Smith with an average of .290.
+The Diamondbacks have gone 9-22 away from home.
+Arizona hitters have posted a team on-base percentage of .310 this season, led by Carson Kelly with a mark of .414.

+The Brewers won the last meeting 7-4.
+Brent Suter earned his sixth victory and Christian Yelich went 1-for-3 with a home run and three RBIs for Milwaukee.
+Jon Duplantier took his first loss for Arizona.

-TOP PERFORMERS: Avisail Garcia leads the Brewers with 10 home runs and has 31 RBIs.
+TOP PERFORMERS: Wong leads the Brewers with 45 hits and has 15 RBIs.

-Eduardo Escobar leads the Diamondbacks with 22 extra base hits and 39 RBIs.
+Eduardo Escobar leads the Diamondbacks with 13 home runs and has 39 RBIs.

 INJURIES: Brewers: Justin Topa: (elbow), Angel Perdomo: (back), Dylan File: (elbow), Derek Fisher: (left hamstring), Lorenzo Cain: (hamstring), Daniel Robertson: (calf), Mark Mathias: (shoulder).